 Furthermore, it also features the BioMoGo DNA midsole to give durable cushioning.
 This has an eco-friendly design that breaks down fifty times faster than similar midsole materials in the landfill.
 The Diagonal Rollbar medial post gives support and allows smoother transitions.
 The DRB Accel thermoplastic shank gives torsional rigidity in the midfoot for added support without cutting down on forefoot and heel independence.
 The heel’s segmented Crash Pad and Midfoot Transition Zone work together for the faster heel-to-toe transition.

-Furthermore, the full-length S-257 unit allows torsional rigidity in the midfoot while promoting the forefoot and heel to function independently of each other.
+The full-length S-257 unit allows torsional rigidity in the midfoot while promoting the forefoot and heel to function independently of each other.
 Its full-length Segmented Crash Pad allows a smooth heel-to-toe transition with each stride.
 The durable HPR Green outsole is made of eco-friendly silica for quality wet-dry grip and skid resistance.
-Moreover, its Omega Flex Grooves allow natural forefoot movement and fluidity.
-All in all, Beast 16 is one of the best-cushioned shoes out there for long distance runners with flat feet.

 Gives great arch support